JohnSpahr/PreBook/README.md

 # PreBook
-A simple Facebook Client for Palm/HP webOS!
-(Works September 2020)
+A simple Facebook app for Palm/HP webOS!
+(Works December 2020)

 Created by John Spahr.